wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 # Chapter 1: Creating the sample service
 This books needs a good example to demonstrate the power of working with Kubernetes and OpenShift.
 As an application that will be familiar and useful to most readers, we’ll create a REST-based micro service in Java that reads data from and writes data to a database.

 I have to say, I like [Quarkus][1].
 I have been coding for over two decades with Java and JEE.
-I have been using most of the frameworks out there (does anyone remember Struts or JBoss Seam or SilverStream?).
+I have been using most of the frameworks out there.
+(Does anyone remember Struts or JBoss Seam or SilverStream?)
 I’ve even created code generators to make my life easier with EJBs (1.x and 2.x).
-But all of those frameworks and ideas had one thing in common: they tried to minimize the efforts for the developers but they had other drawbacks.
+All of those frameworks and ideas tried to minimize development effort, but they had drawbacks.

-And then back in 2020 when I thought, there is nothing out there which could really positively surprise me, I had a look at Quarkus.
-This is my personal story about Quarkus.
+And then, back in 2020 when I thought that there is nothing out that could really, positively surprise me, I had a look at Quarkus.
+That’s my personal story about Quarkus; the reasons I recommend it to you are summarized at the end of this chapter, after we see Quarkus at work..

-So this chapter is all about creating a micro service with Quarkus.
+So this chapter is all about creating a microservice with Quarkus.
+It enchanted me because it provided interfaces to all the common open source tools for containerization and cloud deployment, and provided a dev mode that took away the boring compilation tasks.
 If you want to understand more about Quarkus, feel free to get one of the other books available on the [Red Hat developers page][2].

 ## First steps
 Quarkus has a [Get Started][3]page.
-Go there to have a look at how to install the command line tool, which is called `quarkus`.
+Go there to have a look at how to install the command-line tool, which is called `quarkus`.

-After you’ve installed the `quarkus` tool, create a new project by executing:
+After you’ve installed `quarkus`, create a new project by executing:

 ```bash
 $ quarkus create app org.wanja.demo:person-service:1.0.0